circonus/product-docs/passport/agent-manager.md

 3. In the following command, replace `<registrationTokenSecret>` with your account registration token and then run the command.
 4.  **Optional:**
     1. Tags can be added only during registration times by using the `--tags` flag.
+        1.  _If tags need to be added after the inital registration, reregister your agent manager again with the desired tags._
     2. Example of CLI tags: `--tags="foo:bar,baz:qux"` with `,` separating the `key:val` entries.
     3. Example using environment variables: `CAM_TAGS="foo:bar baz:qux"` with spaces separating the `key:val` entries.